Motorist accident reports

 - If a parked vehicle or other property is damaged, or if a domestic animal is injured, you must locate the owner or contact the police.

-- If the property damage of any person is $1,001 or more, all the involved drivers are required by the NYS Vehicle and Traffic Law to file a Report of Motor Vehicle Accident (MV-104).
+- If the property damage of any person is $1,001 or more, all the involved drivers are required by the NY State Vehicle and Traffic Law to file a Report of Motor Vehicle Accident (MV-104).
 File form MV-104 with the DMV no more than 10 days after the accident.
 The DMV can suspend your driver license if you fail to report an accident.

-- If a person is injured or killed, you are required by the NYS Vehicle and Traffic Law to immediately notify the police.
+- If a person is injured or killed, you are required by the NY State Vehicle and Traffic Law to immediately notify the police.
 All the involved drivers and the police must file an accident report with the DMV.
 It is a crime to leave the scene of an accident that causes personal injury or death.

 The accident appears on the records of all the involved drivers.
 An accident listed on your driver record does not indicate that you were at fault.
 The DMV does not try to determine fault in an accident.